Why this site exists

 Who runs Racing Shoe Guide

-Racing Shoe Guide was founded by a runner with several marathons on the road.
-The first marathon was a steep learning curve; by the third, they had taken nearly an hour off their time.
-That journey is what pulled them deep into pacing, training, and — inevitably — how much shoes actually matter when you are trying to race smarter.
+The editor is a runner with more than ten years of training and several marathons behind them.
+The first marathon was a steep learning curve; later races were a case study in pacing, training, and how much shoes actually matter when you are trying to race smarter.

 Editorial independence and affiliates